Python-for-geo-people/Exercise-7/README.md

 5. **Add a link to the plotly version of your plot #2 to the [Answers section of this document](#answers)**.
 What did you modify to create this version of the plot?
 Do you find it easier to make changes to the format of the plot in plotly or using matplotlib?

+## Hints
+If you get stuck, have a look at the [hints for this week's exercise](https://github.com/Python-for-geo-people/Lesson-7-Plotting/blob/master/Lesson/hints.md).

 # Answers
 This is some text.